It’s no secret that sleep is one of the most important activities for good health. When we sleep, our bodies take time to:

 - Create a comfortable bedroom environment.
-Investing in a high-quality mattress, pillow, and blanket, as well as other relaxing bedroom items, can help you sleep better.
+Investing in a high-quality mattress, pillow, blanket, and other relaxing bedroom items, can help you sleep better.

-Your body cycles through five stages of sleep each night: four stages of non-REM sleep and one stage of REM sleep.
+Your body cycles through the stages of sleep each night: three stages of non-REM sleep and one stage of REM sleep.
 During these sleep cycles, our breathing, heart rate, muscles, and brain waves are all affected differently.

-Getting enough sleep is important for health-promoting activities such as digestion, growth, and memory.
+Getting enough sleep is important for health-promoting activities like digestion, growth, and memory.
 Certain sleep disorders, like insomnia, can cause poor sleep quality and difficulty functioning throughout the day.

 The best thing you can do to improve your sleep quality is to address any underlying conditions and work on your sleep hygiene.